-DEFSEC Atlantic is one of the productions of the Nova Scotia International Air Show Association (NSIASA), formed as a Nova Scotian not-for-profit society in 1996.
-The other current production is the Atlantic Canada International Air Show which takes place in different communities throughout the Maritime Provinces.
+DEFSEC Atlantic presented by the Atlantic Canada Aerospace & Defence Association is one of the productions of the Nova Scotia International Air Show Association (NSIASA), formed as a Nova Scotian not-for-profit society in 1996.
+The other current production is Air Show Atlantic which takes place in different communities throughout the Maritime Provinces.

-We are proudly going into our 15th year as DEFSEC Atlantic, now the second largest event of its kind in Canada.
+We are proudly going into our 16th year as DEFSEC Atlantic presented by the Atlantic Canada Aerospace & Defence Association, now the second largest event of its kind in Canada.
 We plan to keep producing an event that is flexible, open, relevant to industry and constantly evolving to best serve the needs of all its participants.
 Please join us!

 The history of our trade show event is a humble one that began with the air show legacy formed in Shearwater, Nova Scotia, Canada.
 From the very beginnings of the air show in the late 1970s, it became apparent to the aerospace and defence industry in the region, that being involved with the Air Show could be beneficial.
 Initially, the displays put on by the dozen or so industry partners were integrated with the static aircraft and local community organization displays.
 With the competition for the Maritime Helicopter Program ramping up in the late 1990s primarily being focused on Shearwater, the number of industry exhibitors grew through the years to as many as 80 booths.
 Enough growth occurred that the industry partners were given their own hangar during the Air Show, affectionately known as "D" Hangar.
 The identity of the event evolved through the years as below: